Our proposals for the Northern Local Centre, Augusta Park

 The Northern Local Centre at Augusta Park (formerly ‘East Anton’) is divided into two sites (Sites A and B), detailed below.

-Daytona East Anton's contractor has now started on site on the Northern Local Centre, Site A. This element of the Northern Local Centre will include a new Co-op store together with additional shop units and apartments.
+Daytona East Anton Ltd's contractor (FE Chase) is progressing well on the Northern Local Centre, Site A. This element of the Northern Local Centre will include a new Co-op store together with additional shops and new affordable apartments on the first and second floors.
 Completion is forecast for Winter 2017.
 Below are images of the proposed building.

 Northern Local Centre - Site B

 A new care facility is to be provided on site B of the Northern Local Centre.
 Works commenced in 2016, but stalled due to issues with the Contractor.
 Construction work is due to commence again in Spring/Summer 2017, with a completion in early 2018.
 The care facility will be operated by Choice Care and further information is available by visiting the Choice Care Group website.

 The Southern Local Centre (SLC) is currently being marketed on behalf of Taylor Wimpey by London Clancy and Sturt & Co, and potential uses for this facility could include retail, commercial, healthcare, a pub, a place of worship and/or community uses.

 The first element of the SLC has been sold to the YMCA for a new Children's Nursery.
 Construction work started in February, with completion due by September 2017.